KristerV/krister.ee/index/content.md

 * Alan Watts - Out of your mind [audio lecture]
 * Gandhi [1982 Movie]
 * The 4 Hour Workweek by Tim Ferriss
-* Genghis Khan and the Making of the Modern World [Book]
+* Genghis Khan and the Making of the Modern World
+* Nonviolent Communication: A Language of Life by Marshall B. Rosenberg

 ## I predict...